amanneox/api-scrapper/README.md

 # Serverless MongoDB Rest API with Mongoose and Bluebird Promises

-This example demonstrate how to use a MongoDB database with aws and serverless.
+API-Scrapper, scraps data from Zomato and Facebook,  MongoDB database with aws and serverless.

 Using Mongoose ODM and Bluebird for Promises.